YOUNG ADULT LEADERSHIP PROJECT

 AKF facilitates leadership training both in Victoria and on the Thai-Burma border.

-In 2010 AKF facilitated an ambitious pilot program of
+In 2010, 2012 and 2014 AKF facilitated a program of

-leadership training for 20-30 year olds.
+leadership training for 20-30 year olds taking place in Thailand.

 12 Australian-based Karen and 12 Karen from the Thai-Burma